Caminhos da Reportagem shows hospitals that serve through SUS

 The patient from the Antônio Carlos Mangueira institute tells about his results.
 “I came here practically dragged.
 Then I moved to a wheelchair, got the four-pronged cane and then a [bengala] from one end.
 Today I can walk a few steps without wearing anything,” she said.

-After the stroke that affected the left side of his body, Oswaldo Tanaka ended up staying with the insurance he had and began to be treated at the rehabilitation center.
+After the stroke that affected the left side of his body, Oswaldo Tanaka ended up staying with the insurance he had and started to be treated at the rehabilitation center.

 report